- Place of origin:

 - Gallery location:

-The inscription on the back reveals that this design was completed on 3 February 1762 and was no. 798 in the archive of L. Galy, Gallien et cie.
+The inscription on the back reveals that this design was completed on 26 July 1771 and was no. 1531 in the archive of L. Gallien et cie.

 The design is painted in gouache on to point paper (a kind of graph paper).
-The pattern consists of intertwined ribbons in red and pale blue with a spray of mixed flowers on the left in shades of blue, pink and green.
-The ground is covered with vertical stripes made from light mauve squares.
+The pattern consists of a wide vertical stripe (half on each extremity of the paper) between which there are narrower stripes forming the ground of the fabric and three separate motifs - on the right a bouquet of stylised flowers, on the upper left a small rose covered pergola, and in the lower left an island with a sheep, a dog and a small house in front of a group of trees.
+Horizontal blue stripes are painted on every fifth row.
 On the front the name of the printer of the paper is engraved along with the type of paper.
 On the back is inscribed in handwriting in ink the name of the manufacturer, the date of the design, its number, the type of the fabric and some instructions for weaving.

 Place of Origin